tristanbagnulo/EventPlanningApp/Project Management Summary.md

 ## Task allocation

 Soon after the assignment task was sent out our team had a group call.
-Niel took responsibility for managing the project and created a Trello page for us each to follow.
+During this group call we created a Trello page for us each to follow to see our deliverables.

 Additionally, we scheduled group meetings across a few weeks and used out excess time during tutorials to discuss the project.